wp-plugins/login-alert-notification/readme.txt

 == Description ==

-Notification to your Windows, Mac, Tablet PC and Smartphones via Email and push notification services such as Prowl, Notify My Android, im.kayac.com and Pushover if detected someone trying to your WordPress login form.
+Notify to your Windows, Mac, Tablet PC and Smartphones via Email and push notification services such as Prowl, Notify My Android, im.kayac.com and Pushover if detected someone trying to your WordPress login form.

+You can also exclude annoying notification like admin user's access if you've already removed it from user list.
+And if someone fails to login then redirected to blog top page URL.

 == Installation ==